-GLAD welcomes international stakeholders (bilateral donor agencies, multilateral organisations, the private sector, foundations and others) contributing resources to enhance the inclusion of persons with disabilities in international development.
-GLAD Network members should primarily be development partners contributing financial resources, but also those contributing technical expertise, directly or through a partnership, to disability-inclusive development internationally in developing countries.
+GLAD welcomes international stakeholders (bilateral and multilateral donors and organisations, the private sector, foundations and others) contributing resources to enhance the inclusion of persons with disabilities in international development and humanitarian action.
+Resources are primarily financial, but may also include technical expertise, provided internationally, either directly or through a partnership, to support disability inclusion in developing countries.

 Membership of the GLAD Network will be agreed by a majority of members of the GLAD Network.

 Current membership of the Steering Committee is outlined above.
 Changes to the membership of the Steering Committee will be agreed by a majority of members of the Steering Committee.